Features of animated films for adults

 Anomalisa: loneliness and human disconnection

-The film subtly and realistically portrays the hopelessness and longing for genuine connection, showing how human relationships can be both ephemeral and essential.
+The film subtly and realistically portrays hopelessness and the longing for genuine connection, showing how human relationships can be both ephemeral and essential.

-Princess Mononoke: Nature, War, and Coexistence
+Princess Mononoke: nature, war and coexistence

 This classic by Hayao Miyazaki addresses the complex relationship between humanity and nature, focusing on war and the need for peaceful coexistence.